-Those with Zika should also take steps to prevent it spreading from them to others by protecting themselves from further mosquito bites which could led to others being infected.
+Those with Zika should also take steps to prevent it from spreading from them to others by protecting themselves from further mosquito bites which could lead to others being infected.
 Zika is transmitted through the blood and this is what mosquitoes feed on when they bite.

-The mother and the developing foetus inside her have two different blood circulation systems separated by a placental barrier.
+The mother and the developing fetus inside her have two different blood circulation systems separated by a placental barrier.
 The barrier alters throughout each trimester of the pregnancy to include structures relevant to the development of the baby at that particular time.
-However, the Zika virus can pass through the placental barrier to infect the developing foetus.
+However, the Zika virus can pass through the placental barrier to infect the developing fetus.

-During 2015 an increase in Zika virus cases in Brazil during the second half of 2015, there has been an increase in microcephaly cases in new-born babies.
+During the second half of 2015, there was an increase in Zika virus cases in Brazil as well as an increase in microcephaly cases in new-born babies.
 This has led to a suggestion that there is a connection between the two.
 In microcephaly, an infant is born with a smaller than usual head.
 The child will have some brain damage either from the reduced head size or due to brain damage while in the womb.